-The following information reflects our preliminary expectations of results for the thirteen weeks ended September 28, 2019, based on currently available information.
-We have provided ranges, rather than specific amounts, for the financial results below, primarily because our financial closing procedures for the thirteen weeks ended September 28, 2019 have just commenced and, as a result, we expect that our final results upon completion of our closing procedures may vary from the preliminary estimates included herein.
-For instance, we have not begun review of most account reconciliations or expense accruals, or prepared notes to our financial statements.
+The following information reflects our preliminary expectations of results for the thirteen weeks and fiscal year ended December 28, 2019, based on currently available information.
+We have provided ranges, rather than specific amounts, for the financial results below, primarily because our financial closing procedures for the thirteen weeks and fiscal year ended December 28, 2019 have just commenced and, as a result, we expect that our final results upon completion of our closing procedures may vary from the preliminary estimates included herein.
+For instance, we have not begun review of most account reconciliations or expense accruals, or prepared notes to our financial statements, and our year-end financial audit has just commenced.
 These reconciliations and reviews include financial statement accounts such as cash, inventory, lease-related assets and liabilities and deferred income tax, as well as expense accruals including our cost of sales accruals, insurance claim reserves, stock-based compensation, public company costs and other operating expenses, which we are currently estimating.
-We anticipate that our consolidated financial statements for the thirteen weeks ended September 28, 2019 will not be available until after the date of this prospectus and will be included in our periodic report filed with the United States Securities and Exchange Commission (the "SEC") following this offering.
+We anticipate that our consolidated financial statements for the thirteen weeks and fiscal year ended December 28, 2019 will not be available until after the date of this prospectus and such consolidated financial statements for the fiscal year ended December 28, 2019 will be included in our annual report filed with the United States Securities and Exchange Commission (the "SEC") following this offering.